pingcap/docs/develop/dev-guide-use-subqueries.md

 ## Overview

-SUbquery is a query within another SQL query.
+The Subquery is a query within another SQL query.
 With subquery, the query result can be used in another query.

 The following takes the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application as an example to introduce subquery.

 ## Subquery statement

-Generally speaking, there are following five types of subqueries:
+Generally speaking, there are the following five types of subqueries:

 - Scalar Subquery, such as `SELECT (SELECT s1 FROM t2) FROM t1`.
 - Derived Tables, such as `SELECT t1.s1 FROM (SELECT s1 FROM t2) t1`.